LocationKannan Devan Hills, India

 Civil ContractorCanwill Constructions.

-From the architect.
+Text description provided by the architects.
 Our picturesque site is located in the Western Ghats perched on the backwaters of a lake and surrounded by the Sahyadri mountain ranges.

 Although they owned two acres of land, our client’s requirements were modest.
 They asked us to build a 2100 sft single level pavilion as a retreat to escape the frenetic pace of Mumbai life and to reinvigorate the senses.